-Students who are absent 35 percent of classes will be failed; if most absences are excused they will be administratively withdrawn from the course.
+Students who are absent 35 percent of classes will be failed; if most absences are excused, they will be administratively withdrawn from the course.
 (For 14-week courses with one course block per week, this means that students are allowed 4 absences at maximum.
 If they reach 5 absences and at least 3 of them are excused, they will be withdrawn from the course; if most absences are unexcused, they will fail the course.)

-Lecturers are encouraged to inform students if they are close to the limit of absences.
-If a student exceeds the limit, the lecturer is obliged to inform her/him that s/he cannot pass the course and if s/he is eligible for an administrative withdrawal, s/he should contact the Dean of Students; otherwise, s/he will be given an F at the end of the term.
+Instructors are encouraged to inform students if they are close to the limit of absences.
+If a student exceeds the limit, the instructor is obliged to inform the student that they cannot pass the course and if they are eligible for an administrative withdrawal, they should contact the Dean of Students; otherwise, they will be given an F at the end of the term.
 Students are eligible for an administrative withdrawal, if most of their absences are excused.